Ultra-Tories

 The Ultra-Tories were an Anglican faction of British and Irish politics that appeared in the 1820s in opposition to Catholic emancipation.
-The faction was later called the "extreme right-wing" of British and Irish politics.
+The faction was, in the twenty-first century, called the "extreme right-wing" of British and Irish politics.

-The Ultra-Tories faction broke away from the governing party in 1829 after the passing of the Catholic Relief Act 1829.
+The Ultra-Tories faction broke away from the governing party in 1829 after the passing of the Roman Catholic Relief Act 1829.
 Many of those labelled Ultra-Tory rejected the label and saw themselves as upholders of the Whig Revolution settlement of 1689.

 The Ultra-Tories were defending "a doctrine essentially similar to that which ministerial Whigs had held since the days of Burnet, Wake, Gibson and Potter".